mbcrump/mbcrump-blog/_posts/2017-10-09-azure-tips-and-tricks30.md

 Here you'll see the following options:

-* Aplication Logging - which allows you to collect diagnostic traces from your web code.
+* Application Logging - which allows you to collect diagnostic traces from your web code.
 This is requrired for the streaming log feature and turns itself off after 12 hours.
-* Aplication Logging (Blob) - logs are collected in the blob container that is specified under Storage Settings.
+* Application Logging (Blob) - logs are collected in the blob container that is specified under Storage Settings.
 * Web server logging - Gathers diagnostic information for your web server.
 * Detailed error messages - Gathers detailed error messages from your web app.
 * Failed request tracing - Gathers diagnostic information on failed request.